badzianga/Quack/README.md

     void onCreate() override {
         // Create a game object
         GameObject* triangle = scene.createGameObject("Triangle");

         // Connect a MeshRendererComponent to created object, which will render on every update auto* meshRendererComponent = triangle->addComponent<MeshRendererComponent>();

-        // Create a mesh with 3 position vertices and 3 indices meshRendererComponent->mesh.create(
+        // Create a mesh with 3 position vertices and 3 indices in the MeshRenderer object meshRendererComponent->mesh.create(
             {
                 {{-0.5f, -0.5f, 0.0f}},